-Should a child need to lie down they should be taken to the relevant First Aid room - Sick Bay (as defined by the Education (School Premises) Regulations 1996) and parents will be asked to collect the child.
+Should a child need to lie down they should be taken to the Sick Bay/Office (as defined by the Education (School Premises) Regulations 1996) and parents will be asked to collect the child.
 The office serves as the First Aid room at Annemount School.
 The First Aid Room contains: